 In any logical derivation, if your premise is a person, then the conclusion can never be impersonal, because how can you have a logical derivation in which the conclusion contradicts the premise?
 We don’t have to analyze the entire derivation to know that it is wrong.
 We can know that it is wrong simply from its structure, namely, that the conclusion contradicts the premise.
 This contradiction is introduced very early in monotheistic theology by keeping nature and soul separate from God.
 Thus, everything derived afterward is false.
 This falsity has been obscured by the fact that monotheistic doctrines have borrowed ideas from many cultures, some of which were less flawed than others.
 By mixing things, you can delay the inevitable.
 Hence, we see the contradictions much later, but if we trace the problem back to where it started, then we will know that the derivation was flawed from the very beginning.

 In Vedic philosophy, what is derived from a person, is always a person.
 We can never produce anything impersonal from a person because that constitutes a logical contradiction.
 Thereby, everything is a person with different natures.
 That means, they have different intentions, emotions, cognitions, conations, and relations (and some of these may even be absent).
 Those differences don’t mean that they don’t have self-awareness.
 We may not be able to observe their self-awareness, quite like we don’t see self-awareness in a fetus and consider it impersonal.
 That is our ignorance about how myriad variety can be manifested from an “I”.
-If we understand this simple principle, then we will understand why monotheism is not personalism, and we can stop discussing the similarities between the two.
+If we understand this simple principle, then we will understand why monotheism is not personalism, and we can stop discussing their similarities.